 Breakfast, lunch, and dinner will be included for you at the lodge today.
-You will have the day free to participate in optional activities at the lodge (not included).
+You will have the day free to participate in optional tours such as going to Chena Hot Springs or Running Reindeer Ranch (not included).

-BRIEFING 4: Paul Maley will describe his plans for future expeditions he will lead for solar eclipses, Northern Lights and other astronomical phenomena through 2031.
+BRIEFING 4: Paul Maley will describe his plans for future expeditions he will lead for solar eclipses, Northern Lights and other astronomical phenomena.

 Aurora during our November 2014 Alaska tour.
 Lynn Palmer photo.

 Breakfast will be served early at the lodge.
 In late morning our van will then transport you and your luggage to the airport where you can catch your return flight home (one group transfer only).
-Van transfer usually occurs after 10am.
+Van transfer usually occurs after 10am and all guests must be out of their rooms no later than 11am.
 If your flight departs earlier than this, you will need to make your own transfer arrangements at extra cost.